Honda XRV750 Africa Twin 2003

 Remus race exhaust: It is and always will be about the sound but I did get the carbs rejetted and had it on a dyno and it did get a little bit extra grunt as a result.

-Kappa panniers: They where already on the bike when I got it but they where ok on this bike I think.
+Kappa panniers: They where already on the bike when I got it but they where ok on this bike I think although I'd never go back to plastic panniers again.

 Givi side carries: On the bike when I got it.

-Oxford hotgrips heated grips: First batch I got and have used them on both this bike and the XC.
+Oxford hotgrips heated grips: First batch I got and have used them on both this bike and the XC, it's a nice bit of kit with better output than most if not all OEM solutions.